 Financial lesson for you

-- Become a noble citizen - .
+- Become a noble citizen - Stay away from the long arms of the law.
 This would have saved Vick hundreds and thousands of dollars in penalties, attorney fees, legal documentation and other ancillary costs.

 - Become frugal - To be frugal, you don't have to be a miser.
 Create a budget and stick to it.
-Spend when necessary, or else, keep your dollars for the rainy days. .
+Spend when necessary, or else, keep your dollars for the rainy days.
+Avoid friends that ask you to make bad purchases.
 And if you can't avoid them at all, then decline their offers or suggestions, in a polite but firm voice.

-- Become a planner - You .
+- Become a planner - You need a retirement plan to direct you to save for your golden days.
 So, you can always invest in a 401(k), Individual Retirement Account (IRA), etc. and save your money in a savings/checking account.
 Doing so will give you handsome returns in the long run when you retire besides those lucrative tax concessions, as a short term benefit.
 This can pave the way to financial solvency for him.
 Read more - Retirement days are fast approaching: Tips to get ready if you are not

 - Become a smart investor - You need to get your finances in order and start from the basics, before scaling up your risks in the markets.
-Moreover, you need to that would be your guiding light in times when you feel confused.
-Apart from that, you need to - parameters that depends on your income needs, goals and age.
+Moreover, you need to set proper investment budget and goals that would be your guiding light in times when you feel confused.
+Apart from that, you need to set up your ‘risk tolerance’ quotient as well as investing style - parameters that depends on your income needs, goals and age.
 Finally, you need a broker or a human advisor to help you set things straight when you go weak in your knees if financial markets crash and you end up losing most of your investments.

 Case Study #2